dandavies23/jargon-unchained/TestingBugs.md

 Logo and text were placed on the left with separate resize CSS, tested on all sizes.
 Logo was resized for optimisation, (inline resize also didn’t work in Internet Explore) then fixed for all screen sizes.
-Navigation icons were decided agains for accessibility and because the extended navbar wouldn’t extend.
+Navigation icons were decided against for accessibility reasons.
+A non-breaking space was added to the navbar title to prevent overspill.